syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PopulatingItems.md

 ---
 layout: post
-title: Data Binding  in Syncfusion RadialMenu control for Xamarin.iOS
+title: Data binding in Syncfusion RadialMenu control for Xamarin.iOS
-description: Learn how to perform DataBinding, adding outer rim items, nested item, duration of the animation and other property usages in SfRadialMenu
+description: Learn how to perform DataBinding, adding outer rim items, nested items, duration of the animation, and other property usages in SfRadialMenu.
 platform: Xamarin.iOS
 control: SfRadialMenu
 documentation: ug